10 Best Video Recorders for PC

 5. ShareX

-ShareX is an open-source, free video recorder that offers extensive features, including screen capturing, GIF creation, and screenshot taking.
+ShareX is an open-source, free video recorder that offers extensive functionalities, including screen capturing, GIF creation, and screenshot taking.

 Open-source screen capture software ShareX